Andriy Govorov: World and European Championships

 Govorov won a silver medal at the 50 meter butterfly and a bronze medal at the 50 meter freestyle during the 2010 European Short Course Swimming Championships.
 During the 2010 FINA Short Course World Championships he again won a silver medal at the 50 meter butterfly.

 Between 2011 and 2015, he won three gold medals in the 50 m butterfly at the European Short Course Swimming Championships.

 Following the 2014 Russian annexation of his native Crimea Govorov ruled out changing his nationality and continues to compete for Ukraine.
+That year he won bronze at the World Short Course Championships in the men's 50 m butterfly.

 At the 2016 European Aquatics Championships in London, he won the gold medal in the 50 m butterfly (long course).
 In the semifinals he swam a time of 22.73, which broke his own national and championship records.
 It was also the fastest time ever swum in a textile swimsuit.

+At the 2017 World Championships, he won the bronze medal in the men's 50 m butterfly.

 At the 2018 European Championships in Glasgow, Govorov won gold in the 50 metre butterfly, in a championship record time of 22.48.

+In 2021, he won silver in the European Championships in the 50 m butterfly.